 Each summer the School of Medicine sponsors the Biomedical Integrity Lecture Series.
-Trainees are required to attend five lectures and three small group discussion each year during their tenure on the Training Grant.
 Videotapes of the lecture series are available at the Health Sciences Library if a lecture is missed.
+Trainees are required to attend five lectures and three small group discussions.
+Lectures and discussion groups attended before the appointment on the TG cournt towards this requirement.
 Students should make a note of the lectures they attend, as they will need to include the dates in their yearly progress report.

 It is important that trainees acknowledge support received from the training grant when they publish a manuscript on research begun or completed during their appointment.
 Acknowledgements should be listed as follows:

 "(This investigation or your name/initials) was supported in part by Public Health Service, National Research Service Award, T32 GM07270, from the National Institute of General Medical Sciences."